- Address: Via Futebol Clube do Porto, Porto

 The Estádio do Dragão is the home of FC Porto, one of the major Portuguese sports clubs.
 The club was founded in 1893.
 In 1935, they were crowned Portuguese football champions for the first time in their history.
 FC Porto became the second Portuguese football club with 20 domestic top-flight league titles in 2004.
 Their arch-rivals Benfica became the first one.

 FC Porto won the European Champion Clubs’ Cup in 1987 for the first time in their history.
 They won the trophy after beating the German side FC Bayern München in the Austrian city of Vienna.
 FC Porto drew an average home attendance of 45,000 in that domestic league season.
 The same year, FC Porto became the first Portuguese world champions in football.
 They won the title after defeating Peñarol from Uruguay in the Japanese city of Tokyo.
-45,000 spectators attended the final.
+45,000 spectators attended the decisive world championship game.